 Your current Instagram photos are annoying and somehow always look the same?
 Then I recommend staying here and reading through my 5 smartphone photography tips.

 You don’t need a spectacular location or 1,000 new props.
-I’ll show you how to create outstanding shots with smartphone photography to upgrade your social media game with just light, shadow and perspective.
+I’ll show you how to create outstanding shots with smartphone photography to upgrade your social media game with just light, shadow, and perspective.

 2. Combining the points listed brings up a new level.

-According to studies, images with gaudy color differences are more likely to catch the eye, like monotonous ones.
-As always, it depends of course on the object how you implement this.
+According to studies, images with gaudy color differences are more likely to catch the eye, than monotonous ones.
+As always, it depends of course on the object and how you implement this.
 With an outfit, for example, you choose one or two special items of clothing that stand out and are best placed on a simple background.
 In the case of pictures with food, what is on the plate should contrast with the plate and the decoration around it.

 - Avoid using too many colors in a photo (unless you have a colorful theme).